gopaladhikari/EduLearn/README.md

-# E-Learning Platform 📚✨
+# EduLearn Platform 📚✨

-Welcome to the **E-Learning** Platform, an online teaching and learning hub where educators can share their knowledge with students from around the globe.
+Welcome to the **EduLearn** Platform, an online teaching and learning hub where educators can share their knowledge with students from around the globe.
 This platform empowers teachers to create, manage, and sell their courses while offering students a seamless experience to learn and grow at their own pace.

 ## Features 🌟